Maine EBT Deposit Schedule for 2025

 Jump-Start New Benefits Before the Month Ends

 You may qualify for “Expedited Food Supplement” benefits, which can arrive in as little as seven days.
-This emergency SNAP is for households where rent and utilities exceed income, gross income is under $150 with less than $100 in cash, or which include destitute migrant or seasonal workers.
+This emergency SNAP is for households where rent and utilities exceed income, or gross income is under $150 with less than $100 in cash.
+Destitute migrant or seasonal farmworker households also qualify.

 Ask DHHS to Recalculate Your Case

 Log in to My Maine Connection to “Report a Change” and upload your documents.
 You can also call 1-855-797-4357 to request an eligibility interview for the Food Supplement program.
-OFI will issue a written decision on your case.
+OFI must provide a written decision, which you can appeal.

 Rotate Through Multiple Free-Food Sources

-Also, check the Maine Food Finder for hot-meal sites and school “grab-and-go” dinner programs that serve adults.
-Remember to call ahead, bring reusable bags, and ask if leftovers are available at closing time to stretch your supplies even further.
+Check the Maine Food Finder for hot-meal sites and school dinner programs that also serve adults.
+It is a good idea to call ahead, bring your own bags, and ask if any leftovers are available at closing time.

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Costco.
-To start, link your EBT card to the app.
+Benny is a free app that shows your real-time SNAP and cash EBT balance.
+You can also get cash back on eligible purchases at stores like Target, Walmart, and Whole Foods, which helps you manage funds between the Maine SNAP payment dates.

 SHARE